Sol-Gel and Searchlight Pharma - GuruFocus.com

 “We are pleased to partner with a leading and dynamic specialty pharmaceutical company, Searchlight Pharma, to introduce our two innovative dermatology drugs to Canadian patients and to generate non-dilutive capital for our shareholders,” stated Alon Seri-Levy, Ph.D., Chief Executive Officer of Sol-Gel.
 “With this partnership, we look forward to expanding our strong commercial presence in North America and further strengthening our growing revenue base.”

 As part of the agreement terms, Sol-Gel will receive up to $11 million in potential upfront payments and regulatory and sales milestones for both drugs, combined.
-In addition, Sol-Gel will be entitled to royalty percentages of all Canadian net sales ranging from low-double-digits to high teens.
+In addition, Sol-Gel will be entitled to royalty percentages of all Canadian net sales ranging from the low-double-digits to high-teens.

-Mark Nawacki, President and Chief Executive Officer, of Searchlight Pharma Inc., commented, “TWYNEO and EPSOLAY are valuable additions to our growing portfolio in line with our philosophy to acquire innovative and unique specialty healthcare products in therapeutic areas within our strategic interest.
-Both products have had encouraging uptake by physicians in the U.S. over the past year, and we look forward to commercializing them for patients in Canada.”
+Mark Nawacki, President and Chief Executive Officer of Searchlight Pharma Inc., commented, “TWYNEO and EPSOLAY are valuable additions to our growing portfolio in line with our philosophy to acquire innovative and unique specialty healthcare products in therapeutic areas within our strategic interest.
+Both products have had encouraging uptake by physicians in the U.S. over the past year, and we look forward to commercializing both products for patients in Canada.”

 Searchlight will be responsible for obtaining and maintaining any regulatory approvals required to market and sell the drugs in Canada, with support from Sol-Gel.